ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ![](img/multi-hth-interface.jpg "Head-to-head interface")
 :::

-Head-to-head is a team mode where players duke it all out in a free-for-all match for the top spot on the leaderboard.
-This is the default team mode and does not have any special characteristics in gameplay, other than going for the top spot.
+Head-to-head is a team mode where players duke it out in a free-for-all match for the top spot on the leaderboard.
+This is the default team mode, and it has no special gameplay characteristics beyond that.

 ##### Results